 Agent-Based FIM versus Agentless Scanner

-Agent-based vulnerability detection systems such as Tripwire ® and NNT Change Tracker resolve these problems through use of agents.
+Agent-based vulnerability detection systems such as Tripwire ® and NNT Change Tracker resolve these problems through the use of agents.
 An agent resident on a host means there is no longer any need for the network-based interrogation of the host, so there is no need for additional admin or root access to be provided to secure hosts.

 The FIM agent also removes the repeated scanning load on the host and network.
 A one-time baseline can be operated and thereafter, only qualifying file changes will require any activity from the agent and therefore any use of host resources.

 Finally, an agent will also provide a real-time detection capability.
 The best enterprise FIM agent will have kernel monitoring capabilities and be capable of watching for all filesystem activity, recording changes of interest as soon as they are made.
-Typically this applies to Linux, Windows and Solaris, but the best FIM solutions will also extend to Mac OS X, and even Android and iOS.
+Typically this applies to Linux, Windows, and Solaris, but the best FIM solutions will also extend to Mac OS X, and even Android and iOS.